Lucas Industries: Post-World War I expansion

 After World War I, the firm expanded rapidly, branching out into products such as braking systems and diesel systems for the automotive industry and hydraulic actuators and electronic engine control systems for the aerospace industry.
 In 1926 they gained an exclusive contract with Austin.
 Around 1930, Lucas and Smiths established a trading agreement to avoid competition in each other's markets.
 During the 1920s and 1930s Lucas grew rapidly by taking over a number of their competitors such as Rotax and C.A.Vandervell (CAV).

+World War II and after

-During WW2 Lucas was engaged by Rover to work on the combustion and fuel systems for the Whittle jet engine project making the burners.
-This came about because of their experience of sheet metal manufacture and CAV for the pumps and injectors.
+During World War II, Lucas was engaged by Rover to work on the combustion and fuel systems for the Whittle jet engine project, specifically making the burners.
 In about 1957 they started a semiconductor manufacturing plant to make rectifiers and transistors.

+The company’s name was changed to Lucas Industries Ltd in 1975 and to Lucas Industries plc in 1982 when it was listed on the London Stock Exchange and became a constituent of the FTSE 100 Index.

 Lucas Plan (1976)

 In 1976, the workforce within Lucas Aerospace were facing significant layoffs.
 Under the leadership of Mike Cooley, they developed the Lucas Plan to convert the company from arms to the manufacture of socially useful products, and save jobs.
 The plan was described at the time by the Financial Times as "one of the most radical alternative plans ever drawn up by workers for their company", and by Tony Benn as "one of the most remarkable exercises that have ever occurred in British industrial history".
 The Plan took a year to put together, consisted of six volumes of around 200 pages each, and included designs for 150 proposed items for manufacture, market analysis and proposals for employee training and restructuring the firm's work organisation.

 The plan was not put into place but it is claimed that the associated industrial action saved some jobs.
 In addition, the Plan had an impact outside of Lucas Aerospace: according to a 1977 article in New Statesman, "the philosophical and technical implications of the plan (were) now being discussed on average of twenty-five times a week in international media".
 Workers in other companies subsequently undertook similar initiatives elsewhere in the UK, continental Europe, Australia and the United States, and the Plan was also supported by and influenced the work of radical scientists such as the British Society for Social Responsibility in Science and community, peace and environmental activists through spreading the idea of encouraging socially useful production.
 The Plan's proposals also had an influence on the economic development strategies of a number of Labour councils, for example, the West Midlands, Sheffield, Cleveland and the Greater London Council, where Cooley was appointed Technology Director of the Greater London Enterprise Board after being sacked by Lucas in 1981.